trussworks/Engineering-Playbook/infra/aws/govcloud.md

 # from the source_profile.
 ```

-Once you've added IAM users in the `-id` account, you can change this
-profile to not use the OrganizationAccountAccessRole anymore; as with
-commercial AWS accounts, you should use resources from the organization
-master account as sparingly as possible.
+Once you've added IAM users in the `-id` account later on, you can change this profile to not use the OrganizationAccountAccessRole anymore; as with commercial AWS accounts, you should use resources from the organization master account as sparingly as possible.

 ### Adding Your New GovCloud Account to Your GovCloud Organization